csirikak/homebridge-molekule/README.md

   "silentAuto": false
 }
 ```

 - `threshold` sets the percentage at which a filter change warning is dislayed in the home app
 - `excludeAirMiniPlus` disables Air Mini+ so you can use their native HomeKit function
-- `silentAuto` default auto state on the Air Pro, silent (true) or normal (false)
+- `silentAuto` default auto state on the Air Pro, silent (true) or standard (false)

 # Notes and Issues

 Using an incorrect password can cause a need for a full password reset on your account.
 Pay special attention to the password you're using.
 This plugin loads the names that are set for each device in the Molekule app.
 </span>